Rampur, Uttar Pradesh

-In 2007, the Ministry of Minority Affairs identified Rampur district as one of the 14 'Minority Concentration Districts' in Uttar Pradesh, on the basis of the 2001 Census data relating to population, socio-economic indicators and basic amenities.
+In 2007, the Ministry of Minority Affairs identified Rampur district as one of the 14 'Minority Concentration Districts' in Uttar Pradesh, on the basis of the 2001 Census data relating to population, socio-economic indicators, and basic amenities.
 The city is also known for the Rampuri knife (chaaku), commonly known as the Rampuri.

 Etymology

 The area originally comprised four villages known as Kather, associated with Raja Ram Singh.
-The first Nawab proposed renaming the settlement Faizabad.
+In the 18th century, Nawab Faizullah Khan of the Rohilla dynasty proposed renaming the settlement to Faizabad.
 However, since several other places were already known by that name, it was instead named Mustafabad, later also referred to as Rampur.

 History

 According to medieval history, Rampur was part of the Delhi region and was divided between Badaun and Sambhal districts.
 Being situated in the upper part of Rohilkhand, it was known as Kather and was ruled by the Katheria Rajputs.
 The Katheria Rajputs resisted external powers for about 400 years, fighting the Sultans of Delhi and later the Mughals.
 They engaged in repeated battles with Nasiruddin Mahmud in 1253, Ghiyas ud din Balban in 1256, Jalal-ud-din Khalji in 1290, Firuz Shah Tughlaq in 1379, and Sikandar Lodi in 1494.

 During the early Mughal period, the capital of Rohilkhand shifted from Badaun to Bareilly, which increased Rampur's importance.